 An introduction to the professional identity, responsibilities, goals, and functions of community counselors.
 This includes the study of needs assessment; program development; consultation; healthcare and mental health trends; client advocacy; political, social, and cultural issues; and community resources.
 It also includes an integration of Jesuit values and community commitment as a pastoral counselor.
-This is a foundation course.
-It is recommended that it be taken in the first half of the student's academic program.
-May be repeated once for credit.
+It is highly recommended that this foundation course be taken prior to or with PC661/PC662.
 (Fall/Spring)